chromium/chromium/ui/base/interaction/README.md

 ### 3. Managing the lifetime of your elements and sending events

 How your platform manages the lifetime of elements is entirely up to you.
-You could create an `ElementTrackerElement` whenever a named UI element in your framework becomes visible to the user, or you could have every UI element with an associated `ElementIdentifier` hold a permanent `ElementTrackerElement`.
+You could create an `TrackedElement` whenever a named UI element in your framework becomes visible to the user, or you could have every UI element with an associated `ElementIdentifier` hold a permanent `TrackedElement`.

-The one requirement is that a single `ElementTrackerElement` must be associated with any named UI element, and must remain associated with that implementation as long as the element remains visible.
+The one requirement is that a single `TrackedElement` must be associated with any named UI element, and must remain associated with that implementation as long as the element remains visible.